 Use plastic caps to cover their sharp nails.
 These caps can be bought from pet pharmacies and can be glued on a vet or yourself.
 (They are not hard to glue on) The caps will become loose and fall off after 4-6 weeks which should be enough time for you to train your cat, not to scratch.

 Use squirt gun or spray bottle with some water in it, whenever you see your cat scratching something, spray at it and say no!
 You don’t have to yell at them, you might stress them.
 Just say no firmly.
-Keep doing it and they will understand that you are not happy with their behaviour.
+Keep doing it and they will understand that you are not happy with their behavior.
 They will stop.

 Be patient and loving